-KEY FUNCTION KEY TYPE MEM RESET Defaults to the standard settings for the active mode. single touch activated - ON/OFF Turns off the light, and places the projector in standby mode. toggle - CONTR Contrast is the ratio between light and dark colors. scale (up/down arrows) Yes BRIGHT Brightness (whiteness) of the image can be altered to suit local lighting conditions. scale (up/down arrows) Yes VOLUME Volume of the audio output can be altered to suit local conditions. scale (up/down arrows) Yes FREEZE Holds the image projected on the screen.
-This feature can be used to hide actions on the computer that the audience need not see, such as changes any key to release No between software packages, or for returning the audience's attention back to the presenter!
-COMPUTER Selects the computer as the active source. single touch activated VIDEO Selects video as the active source. single touch activated Selects S-video as the active source. single touch activated MASK Applies a mask to the toggle 1
+KEY FUNCTION KEY TYPE MEM RESET Defaults to the standard settings for the active mode. single touch activated - ON/OFF Turns the projected image ON/OFF. toggle - CONTR Contrast is the ratio between light and dark colors. scale (up/down arrows) Yes BRIGHT Brightness (whiteness) of the image can be altered to suit local lighting conditions. scale (up/down arrows) Yes VOLUME Volume of the audio output can be altered to suit local conditions. scale (up/down arrows) Yes FREEZE Holds the image projected on the screen.
+This feature can be used to hide actions on the computer that the audience need not see, such as changes between software any key to release No packages, or for returning the audience's attention back to the presenter!
+COMPUTER Selects the computer as the active source. single touch activated - VIDEO Selects video as the active source. single touch activated - S-VIDEO Selects S-video as the active source. single touch activated - MASK.
+Applies a mask to the image, which can be moved using the trackball. toggle (800) 28 1-884